bilalshahzad139/webrtc-multi-conn-app/README.md

 # Deployment on Azure as App Service (using Visual Studio Code)

-1. Create a new Azure App Service e.g. "webrtcssnode" (https://webrtcssnode.azurewebsites.net)
+1. Create a new Azure App Service with NodeJS + Linux as stack. e.g. "webrtcssnode" (https://webrtcssnode.azurewebsites.net)
 2. Install [Azure App Service extension in Visual Studio Code] (https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice)
 3. In Visual Studio Code Activity bar, A new option to setup "Azure App Service" is available now.
 Using this option we can login to azure & choose specific app service.
 4. Now open src/server folder in Visual Studio Code.
 5. Right click in empty location in Visual Studio "Explorer" and choose "Deploy to Web App".
 6. Open following link.
 Here **webrtcssnode** is name of App Service. https://webrtcssnode.scm.azurewebsites.net/webssh/host
 7. Goto site/wwwroot and run following command
+`cd site/wwwroot`
 `npm rebuild`
 8. Open https://webrtcssnode.azurewebsites.net/ and following should appear **Node Signal Server**